Farischt/BoTs/README.md

 ## Installation

+First install [Lavalink.jar](https://github.com/freyacodes/Lavalink/releases) and copy the file inside this [folder](./lavalink/).

 In the root directory create a `config.json` file and follow the instructions given in `config.example.json` [here](config.example.json).

+The lavalink server host, port and password, are the ones provided in [application.yml](./lavalink/application.yml).

 In your terminal, run the following command: